kamransumar/password-locker/README.md

 3.run the application buy stating the python version along with the project name, in this case its "python3.7 user.py"
 4. follow the instructions the application has stated in order to fully understand hoe it works.
 ## Known Bugs
-{the user is not able to have many accounts and also cannot go backwards. }
+the user is not able to have many accounts and also cannot go backwards.
 ## Technologies Used
 pyhton-python is used to create the whole project, type script-used to access python in the terminal,